Xavier-Platinum/Xavier-Platinum/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on a Music Streaming Platform
+- 🔭 I’m currently Freelancing.
 - 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on E-Commerce open-source.
+- 👯 I’m looking to collaborate on AI open-source.
-- 🤔 I’m looking for help with learning a new tech skill.
+- 🤔 Out loud.
 - 💬 Ask me about ??
 - 📫 How to reach me: ['Contact'](+2348163252713)
 <!-- - 😄 Pronouns: ...